 - Ensure that the latest Operating System Service Packs and Critical Updates have been installed by running Microsoft Update.

-Teledyne LeCroy has selected NOD32 as the tool of choice for protection of Digital Oscilloscopes.
+Teledyne LeCroy has selected NOD32 as the tool of choice for virus protection.
 We have tested this product fully for compatibility and performance impact.
 Because some oscilloscope users may prefer another tool for this purpose, or may be planning to use their oscilloscope in standalone mode, Teledyne LeCroy includes NOD32 trial installer on the oscilloscope desktop.

 If an oscilloscope protected with Antivirus has been disconnected from the network for an extended period, Teledyne LeCroy recommends updating the virus definition files manually using a CD or USB memory stick before reconnecting the instrument to a network.